 The Mataura Licensing Trust (MLT) is a community owned business that operates in the hospitality industry within Eastern Southland and West Otago.
-The MLT owns and operates 13 facilities across the region - four hotels, four taverns, two bottlestores, two café bars, and one distribution center.
-The operation turns over approximately \$25m per annum, pays \$5m in wages and salaries, and returns approximately \$1m to the community annually.
+The MLT owns and operates 12 facilities across the region - four hotels, three taverns, two bottlestores, two café bars, and one distribution centre.
+The operation turns over approximately \$25m per annum, pays \$6m in wages and salaries.

 The Trust is administered under the provisions of the Sale and Supply of Alcohol Act 2012.
-The functions of the Trust under that Act are to sell and supply alcohol; and to establish and operate premises for the sale and supply of alcohol and the provision of accommodation for travellers; and the sale and supply of food and refreshments; and to carry on any other business that, in the trust's opinion, can be conveniently carried on in conjunction with the previously listed functions.
-A share of its profits are used to support community projects and causes.
+The functions of the Trust under that Act are to sell and supply alcohol; and to establish and operate premises for the sale and supply of alcohol and the provision of accommodation for travellers; and the sale and supply of food and refreshments, and to carry on any other business that, in the trust's opinion, can be conveniently carried on in conjunction with the previously listed functions.
+A share of its profits is used to support community projects and causes.